tvanceparker/drug-test-checker/.github/drug-test-checker.prompt.md

 **Success Criteria**
-- Able to build a react native, expo application that meets all the requirements and contraints listed above.
+- Able to build application that meets all the requirements and contraints listed above.
-- We will run the expo test server thing first to make sure it all works and iterate from there.
+- maybe we will run the expo test server thing first to make sure it all works and iterate from there.
 - Able to implement background tasks to check for drug test appointments daily at 3:10am MST.
 - Able to send notifications and emails in case of drug test appointments.
 - Able to store user credentials securely and allow for updates.